-Horse Shoe House is a single family house designed by Preston Lane, an award winning architectural practice founded by Daniel Lane and Nathanael Preston.
+Horse Shoe House is a single family house designed by Preston Lane Architects, an award winning architectural practice founded by Daniel Lane and Nathanael Preston.

 The project goes against the general response of siting a house in the middle of the property; instead wrapping around the perimeter boundary, turning its back to the noise of the adjacent properties and focusing inwards across a private deck and garden.